 Once you create a new user account, switch to it and check if the problem appears.
 If not, it means that your old user account is corrupted, so we advise you to move all your personal files to the new account and start using it instead of the old one.

 Those are a few fixes for error 1079.
-The best fix is probably to reconfigure the Bluetooth Support Service.
-If you still need to fix Bluetooth, check out this Windows Report article for further detail.
+If you still need to fix Bluetooth, check out this expert guide for further detail.

 If you’re facing other problems with your computer or software, you’re going to find a solution in our Tech Troubleshooting section.